tpups/draftengine/cline_docs/activeContext.md

       * Keep backups of critical documentation
       * Use version control to track documentation changes
       * When updating files, add new content while preserving existing content
+    - Recent Changes Section Management:
+      * When adding a new entry to Recent Changes:
+        - Add new entry as #1
+        - Use replace_in_file to update ALL existing entry numbers
+        - Create one SEARCH/REPLACE block per number to change
+        - Process all numbers in a single replace_in_file operation
+        - Verify all numbers are properly incremented
+      * When updating progress.md:
+        - Add new features to Completed Features section first
+        - Add new issues to Known Issues section
+        - Add new entry as #1 in Recent Achievements
+        - Increment ALL existing achievement numbers (e.g., 1-11 become 2-12)
+        - Process all changes in a single replace_in_file operation
+        - Verify all sections are properly updated
 ## Next Steps
 1. Immediate Tasks
    - Complete Admin Panel implementation